Pokeindia/support/docs/terms-of-service.md

 ## 5. Advertising/endorsing other servers is not allowed

-Advertising or endorsing another Minecraft Bedrock Edition server is strictly prohibited at NetherGames.
+Advertising or endorsing another Minecraft Bedrock Edition server is strictly prohibited at Your social media and netherGames.
 You may mention other servers if they are used to provide context in a conversation.
-However, any further discussion relating to another server will be treated as advertising.
+However, any further discussion relating to another server will be treated as advertising

 ## 6. Keep your personal information safe